rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 - Extra layer of indirection
 - Getting the granularity right is hard -> wrong means overwhelming or confusing clients
 - Mapping 1 to 1 interface and class? blasphemy!

-## Advantages of the Role Interface

-- Explicit contract for collaboration
-- Naming roles can enhance the domain model / ubiquitous language
-- Need to know basis, less coupling / easier for clients
-- Interface segregation principle
-- Roles can be fulfilled by others / refactoring responsibilities becomes easier
-- Aids in testability / mocking
-- No implementation needed to finish the consumer

 ## Conclusion 📝